 With experience and sufficient start-up capital, you should be able to move into self-employment by establishing your own courier.

-Since 2009, the medical courier industry has been experiencing a 1.5 percent annual growth, according to IBIS World.
+Since 2009, the medical courier industry has been experiencing a 1.5 percent annual growth.
 This growth has resulted in the creation of 30,368 jobs.
 Furthermore, the aging baby boomer generation requires more healthcare services, meaning many medical couriers will be needed.

 So if you love travelling and want to help save lives, there are good opportunities for employment in this profession.